Chronology of the Great Famine: 1847

 There were average crop yields in the 1847 harvest, but due to lack of seed potatoes to plant, the crop was low.
 Crowds began to throng the public works during the last months of 1846 and the start of 1847, which promoted exactly the social conditions for the spread of 'famine fever.'
 In late January and February, legislation called the Temporary Relief Act went through the British parliament; it became popularly known as the Soup Kitchen Act and occasionally as Burgoyne's Act.
 This system of relief was designed to deliver cheap food directly and gratuitously to the destitute masses.
 This system of relief would be terminated in September.
 The government also announced an additional change in the system of relief.
 After August 1847, the permanent Poor Law was to be extended and was to become responsible for providing relief and as a result, all relief would be financed by the local Poor Law rates.
 This put impossible loads on local poor rates, particularly in the rural west and south.
 With the mass emigration of the famine era, the horrors of the 'coffin ships' and 1847 have ever since been associated in the popular mind, according to James S. Donnelly.

 In December 1847 The Crime and Outrage Bill (Ireland) 1847 was enacted due to growing Irish nationalist agitation that was causing the British government concern about a possible violent rebellion against British rule in Ireland.

 The bill gave the Lord Lieutenant of Ireland the power to organise the island into districts and bring police forces into them at the districts' expense.
 It limited who could own guns, and required all of the men in the district between the ages of 16 and 60 to assist in apprehending suspected murderers when landlords were killed, or else be guilty of a misdemeanour themselves.

 1848

 The blight returned in 1848 and outbreaks of cholera were reported.
-Evictions became common among the Irish who could not keep up with the demands of their British landlords.
+Evictions became common among the 1.5 million households of agricultural labourers and tenant farmers who could not pay their rent.
 Famine victims on outdoor relief peaked in July at almost 840,000 people.
 On 29 July an uprising against the government was led by William Smith O'Brien.
 After a skirmish at "Widow McCormack's house" in the village of Ballingarry, County Tipperary the leaders of the rebellion fled to America or were sentenced to transportation.